kevinvo/hut8_takehome_backend/README.md

 2. Daily Revenue = Hashprice * Hashrate.
 When Hashprice increases, more money is made.

 # How to run
-1. source venv/bin/activate
-2. pip install fastapi uvicorn
+1. pip install -r requirements.txt
-3. uvicorn main:app --reload
+2. uvicorn main:app --reload